dgasmith/opt_einsum/docs/source/index.rst

 matters significantly.
 Logic can be built that optimizes the order;
 however, this is a lot of time and effort for a single expression.

-The opt_einsum package is a drop-in replacement for the ``np.einsum`` function and can handle all of the logic for you:
+The opt_einsum package is a drop-in replacement for the ``einsum`` functions and can handle this logic and path finding for you:

 .. code:: python